mage-io/docs/docs/Editor/Components/Look Aside Cache.md

 - [Microsoft Docs](https://docs.microsoft.com/en-us/azure/architecture/patterns/cache-aside)

 ## Limitations
-Mage's look aside component is currently unable to persist data back to the lower layers i.e. the responsibility to write data back to cache currently lies with the user.
+Amyst's look aside component is currently unable to persist data back to the lower layers i.e. the responsibility to write data back to cache currently lies with the user.

 While this would be resolved in upcoming features, look aside cache is currently supported in it's entirety for only read purpose and does not perform any write operation.
 If you need the functionality soon, do reach out to us via Discord.

-Additionally, Mage also allows only the components which have the same request/response method arguments, or use a string based request/response arguments (like Redis' response).
+Additionally, Amyst also allows only the components which have the same request/response method arguments, or use a string based request/response arguments (like Redis' response).
 For other modules, we need to transform the request/response to make use of Look aside cache. however, this can be done easily using the [`Arbitrary Function`](#further-read) component which allows us to write our own logic.